ghugejanhavi/RAG-Powered-Telecom-Customer-Service-Assistant/README.md

 - System limitations and failure cases

 **Key findings:**
-- Medium prompts (single-folder questions) performed excellently
+- The system performed excellently on medium-difficulty prompts where the question mapped cleanly to one folder.
+For example, comparing all postpaid mobile plans returned accurate prices, features, and recommendations pulled directly from the knowledge base.
-- Parent-child chunking made a measurable difference on multi-part business SLA questions
+- Parent-child chunking made a real difference on complex multi-part questions.
+By searching small 400-character chunks but passing 2000-character parent chunks to the LLM, the system could answer all four sub-questions in the Business Premium SLA prompt without losing context between them.
-- Metadata filter occasionally misclassified cancellation/billing queries by missing the `policies` folder
+- The one consistent weak spot was metadata filtering for cancellation and billing queries.
+The LLM classifier sometimes only detected `procedures` and missed `policies`, which is where refund rules and early termination fees actually live, causing the system to fall back on generic estimates instead of real policy numbers.

 ---